eastnorthwest/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

-This is a clone of the classes 'Frogger' game.
+This is a clone of the classic 'Frogger' game.

 Move your player to cross the path of nasty bugs without being devoured and try to reach the um.. 'water' to be 'safe'!